felipecarl/cs-study-lab/docs/javascript/javascript.md

 - js will create a variable and assin a function to it (a Function Object)
 - like: var someFn = function(somePar) {someBody};

+  ### Arguments
+  - Inside a function, js always include a special local variable called `arguments`, which is an array
+  - a fn can be called with any number of args
+  - When the fn is called with fewer arguments that the fn has parameters the excess parameters, get the value undefined
+  - In the opposite case, the only way to access the excessive mumber of arguments is using the `arguments` array variable

   ### nested functions
   - function created inside another function
   - the nested function, will be assigned to a local variable inside the parent function scope